vmware-archive/tanzu-gemfire-observability-sample/README.md

 4. Use one of our [starter dashboards](/dashboards) to [create and edit](https://docs.wavefront.com/ui_dashboards_v1.html#edit-and-save-a-dashboard) your own.
 5. Your metrics should propagate to your dashboard within a few minutes!

-#### Standalone Tanzu Gemfire
+### Standalone Tanzu Gemfire
-When not using kubernetes, Gemfire and Wavefront configuration requires a different set of steps.
-These will be added soon.
+Steps to use Wavefront with Gemfire standalone will be added soon.

 ## Contributing
 The tanzu-gemfire-observability-sample project team welcomes contributions from the community.
 Before you start working with tanzu-gemfire-observability-sample, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on